 THE WEDDING PROJECT

-When my significant other and I decided to marry, as his wedding present to me, he let me turn our wedding into art.
+When Ben Britt and I decided to marry, as his present to me, he let me make our wedding into an art project.

-I'm interested in, among other things, the blending of the real and the artificial.
-In this project, a real marriage between two individuals serves as a metaphor to explore larger historical, sociological, psychological, epistemological, and metaphysical contexts – including the bond that, for better or worse, has in some sense always existed among all of humanity but that now, by virtue of the internet, is becoming much more intense, or at least more quickly and thickly interconnected.
+I'm interested in, among other things, the relationship between what we think of as art and reality, the real and the virtual.
+In this project, a real marriage served as an occasion to explore larger contexts – including the bond that, for better or worse, has in some sense always existed among all of humanity but that now, by virtue of the internet, is becoming much more intense, or at least more quickly and thickly interconnected.

-The project has involved more than 80 participants plus the participant-guests, and three layers of video.
-Versions of the first two videos were projected at the initial wedding/performance/screenings.
-One video was screened for guests at the event, while a second was projected onto their backs – guests had been requested to wear white and invited to wear bridal gowns, and they were offered white veils to wear during the event.
-A third video will be edited from footage shot during the event.
+The project involved more than 80 collaborator-volunteers plus participant-guests, and three layers of video.
+One video was screened for guests at the event; a second was projected onto their backs – guests had been requested to wear white and invited to wear bridal gowns, and they were offered white veils to wear during the event, so they could participate both as part of a human screen and as additional "brides."
+Collaborator-volunteers assembled the set, projected video and sound, shot video and photos, and made and installed or distributed 200 veils, 650 2-D paper flowers, and more (see the Programme for credits).

 Contents of this Site